Paul Ronan

-Paul Anthony Ronan (born 21 March 1965) is an Irish actor.
+Paul Anthony Ronan (born 21 March 1965) is a British-born Irish actor.

 Early life

 Paul Anthony Ronan was born on 21 March 1965 in Manchester, son of Thomas "Tommy" Ronan and Una Carson.

 Career

-In 1995, Ronan's acting career started.
-Ronan has been a regular performer in TV and films since the mid-'90s, notably as Edso Dowling in the Ballykissangel TV series; other TV appearances include Rebel Heart and The Tudors.
+In 1995, Ronan's acting career started, and he has been a regular performer in TV and films since the mid-1990s, notably as Edso Dowling in the Ballykissangel TV series; other TV appearances include Rebel Heart and The Tudors.

 Personal life

-In 1992, Paul Anthony Ronan married Monica Brennan.
+In 1992, Ronan married Monica Brennan.
 The couple divorced in June 2025.

 They have one daughter, Saoirse Ronan, who has been acting professionally since 2003.